Supported by the College of Family Physicians of Canada

 Selection and Nomination Process:

 The chairs, postgraduate directors, and research directors from each Canadian family medicine residency program are asked to identify the department’s best scholarly work by one of their residents, using the department’s own criteria.
-Their nominee will become their school’s recipient of a Family Medicine Resident Award for Scholarly Achievement.
+Their nominee will become their school’s recipient of a Family Medicine Resident Award for Scholarship.

-An information package will be sent to the postgraduate directors in order for them to complete this process.
+Further information will be sent to the postgraduate and research directors in order for them to complete this process.